hackclub/some-assembly-required/guide/math/number-systems.md

   <br>
 </p>

 When people hear that I program for a living, they think that I stare at 0s and 1s all day.
 Luckily I do not, because that would give me a migraine.
-However, binary is important to talk about, because everything the computer is doing can be represented by these digits.

 These digits are referred to as binary, which is a number system that has 2 as its base.
+Binary is important to talk about because the computer does everything in base 2, like how you and I do everything in base 10.

 With binary, there are only two digits represented: 0 and 1.
 When we count in base 2 numbers, we count from 0 up to 1 and then start over again but add one to the left: 0, 1, 10, 11, 100, 101, 110, etc.With binary, since it's only 0 and 1, when adding to digit 0, you change it to digit 1 and when adding digit 1, you change the digit to 0 and add 1 to the left of that digit.